Monday, 31 October 2011

 Let us pray that the wheel of fortune does not turn too soon and bring us back to a human situation where such things are practised as Olivia Manning knew.
 It could happen overnight, at the onset of some catastrophe.
 What goodwill exists in Europe or elsewhere would not stop it for one moment.

-Tuesday 31 May 2011
+Tuesday, 31 May 2011

 Increasing happiness in the Algarve

 In order to continue my blog, I must reveal what I've been rather coy about, my exact whereabouts.
 I live in a place called Altura, which is a featureless modern beach resort near Portugal's southern border with Spain.
-I've known the place for almost thirty years without ever once liking it or the people here..
+I've known the place for almost thirty years without ever once liking it or the people here.

 It was the resort in which my mother chose to build her last home, for reasons unknown to me.
-For her ostensible place of origin was far away, in a rural region between Mafra and Ericeira, and her sisters lived in Lisbon.
+Her ostensible place of origin was far away, in a rural region between Mafra and Ericeira, and her sisters lived in Lisbon.
 She explained it by saying she wanted to remain in touch with English tourists by letting out the upstairs flat in her house to them.
 But why this particular place rather than any other in the Algarve?

 I have no idea.
 Anyway, I managed to win back her large and ugly house from the man she had left it to, seven years after her death, in 2009.
 In the interim I had tried to have him murdered, served a prison sentence and then skipped my licence.